 We also are strongly committed to enhancing further the diversity of our graduate student cohorts and the diversity of our faculty and staff.
 Hence, we strongly agreemee with the 2018 statement offered by the Laney Graduate School regarding diversity and admisions.

-Statistics addressing the gender, ethnoracial and nationality composition of our graduate students can be accessed here.
+Statistics addressing the gender, ethnoracia, and nationality composition of our graduate students can be accessed here

-We have 19 regular faculty in Emory Sociology and an addditional 4 gradaute faculty.
+We currently have 19 regular faculty in Emory Sociology and an addditional 4 gradaute faculty.

-We have experienced remarkable growth in recent years: we have added 8 regular faculty members over the past six years.
+We have experienced remarkable growth in recent years: we have added 9 regular faculty members over the past seven years.

-That trend not only shows that Emory Sociology is dynamic but also that it is supported by the administration in terms of funds for new faculty.
+That trend not only shows that Emory Sociology is dynamic but also that it has been supported by the administration in terms of funds for new faculty.